space-elephant/2025-QuEra/README.md

 your process, as well as presenting the performance of your solutions.
 It should clearly explain the problem, the approaches you used, and your implementation with results generated from the scorer script.

-Make sure to clearly link the documentation into the `README.md` of your own solutions folder and to include a link to the original challenge repository from the documentation!
+Make sure to either add your write-up to your teams folder (see the Submission section below for specific instructions) or provide a link to it in a `README.md` in the folder mentioned below.

 ## Submission

 To submit the challenge, do the following:
-1. Place all the code you wrote in one folder with your team name under the `team_solutions/` folder (for example `team_solutions/quantum_team`).
+1. Place all the code you wrote in one folder with your team name under the `team-solutions/` folder (for example `team_solutions/quantum_team`).
-2. Create a new entry in `team_solutions.md` following the format shown that links to the folder with your solution and your documentation.
-Your solution shuold contain a python script that runs your solution through the scoer and prints the score.
-Follow the instructions above below on how to use the scorer.
+2. Your `quantum_team` folder should contain the following:
+  - An executable script for each circuit you've translated into `bloqade move` that runs the scorer as well.
+The file name should correspond to the challenge numbers (ex: `1.1py`, `1.2py`, `2.py`, etc.) and should print the output of the scorer.
+  - EITHER a `README.md` that links to wherever your writeup is hosted (please ensure that the write-up is accessible to people not on your team so we can access it!)
+OR included in the folder
-3. Create a Pull Request from your repository to the original challenge repository
+3. Create a Pull Request from your repository (and the proper branch) to the original challenge repository
-4. Submit the "challenge submission" form

 Project submission forms will automatically close on Sunday at 10am EST and won't accept late submissions.